September 30, 2016

 I don't even know where to start with this one.
 Well, that's not true.
 Let's start with Social Security.
 Do we really want to call that a welfare program?
 After all, we pay for that via a payroll tax.
 You know. sort of like a savings account that we partially fund, and our employers fund the rest.

-In July 2016, there were more than 57,000,000 people receiving social security, not including those who receive only SSI or both SSI and social security.
+In July 2016, more than 57,000,000 people were receiving Social Security, not including those who receive only SSI or both SSI and Social Security.
 More than 42,000,000 of these folks are over 65.
-I'd be willing to hazard a guess here that a majority of those folks are white folks, given that the white employment rate has historically been better than the employment rate for people of color; I'd also hazard a guess that a good portion of them were middle class people before they began collecting.
+I'd hazard a guess here that a majority of those folks are white folks, given that the white employment rate has historically been better than the employment rate for people of color; I'd also hazard a guess that a good portion of them were middle-class people before they began collecting.

 Root was the 2008 Libertarian vice presidential candidate.
 Back then, and today as well, Libertarians wanted the income tax abolished.
 So, let's move on then, and look at tax welfare and how that might limit the ability of Angry White Males to vote.